cwb14/PrinTE/README.md

 ## Compatibbility with [TEgenomeSimulator](https://github.com/Plant-Food-Research-Open/TEgenomeSimulator/tree/main)

-If you prefer to use TEgenomeSimulator for your initial burn-in and PrinTE for forward evolution...
+If you prefer to use TEgenomeSimulator instead of PrinTE for the initial (phase 1) burn-in:

 ```bash
 # Convert TEgenomeSimulator GFF to a bed that's compatible for input into PrinTE.